ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 ### Mouse Interactions

--   The toggle-tip popover should appear when a user clicks the trigger button, and disappear when the user clicks anything other than the popover.
+-   The toggle-tip popover **MUST** appear when a user clicks the trigger button, and disappear when the user clicks anything other than the popover.
+-   The toggle-tip popover **MUST NOT** appear when a user _hovers_ the trigger button.
--   Scrolling or zooming the view should not close the popover.
+-   Scrolling or zooming the view **SHOULD NOT** close the popover.

 ### Non-Mouse Interactions